Scheduled MonumentsWalesRound Barrow on Saddle to E of Corndon Hill

 What is Round Barrow on Saddle to E of Corndon Hill?

-Round Barrow on Saddle to E of Corndon Hill is a Bronze Age funerary monument located in the upland landscape east of Corndon Hill in Wales.
+Round Barrow on Saddle to E of Corndon Hill is a Neolithic or Bronze Age funerary monument situated on the moorland east of Corndon Hill in Powys, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG329.

 What period does Round Barrow on Saddle to E of Corndon Hill date from?

 Round Barrow on Saddle to E of Corndon Hill dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Round Barrow on Saddle to E of Corndon Hill?